Christian Golden

 He believes that teaching is the privilege of being entrusted with another person’s intellectual and ethical development.
 He tries to honor it by fostering rigorous, inclusive dialogue in the classroom that promotes responsible citizenship beyond it.

-Dr. Golden has found many of his most cherished and rewarding experiences as a teacher in volunteer settings.
-He has offered courses on a volunteer basis at Jessup Correctional Institution in Jessup, Maryland, and at the Oak Ridge Institute for Continued Learning (ORICL) at Roane State Community College in Harriman, Tennessee, and served as a judge and debating coach for the 2018 and 2019 Tennessee High School Ethics Bowls in Knoxville, Tennessee.
-Here at Georgetown, Dr. Golden received the 2020 Tropaia Outstanding Faculty Award for the Bachelor of Arts in Liberal Studies Program.
+Dr. Golden’s love of teaching has led him to volunteer in nontraditional spaces like Jessup Correctional Institution in Jessup, Maryland, and the Oak Ridge Institute for Continued Learning at Roane State Community College in Harriman, Tennessee, and to serve as a judge and debating coach for the 2018 and 2019 Tennessee High School Ethics Bowls in Knoxville, Tennessee.
+Here at Georgetown, he was awarded the 2020 Tropaia Outstanding Faculty Award for the Bachelor of Arts in Liberal Studies Program.